mui/material-ui/docs/data/base/components/select/select.md

 import { Option } from '@mui/base/Option';
 ```

-The following demo shows how to create and style a Select component with Options:
+The following demo shows how to create and style a Select component with several Options:

 {{"demo": "UnstyledSelectBasic", "defaultCodeOpen": false}}